Faiz Ahmad Faiz: Family background

-Chaudhry Faiz Ahmad Faiz was born on 13 February 1911 in Kala Qader, in the Sialkot District of the Punjab Province of British India (present-day Faiz Nagar, in the Narowal District of Punjab, Pakistan) into a Punjabi family belonging to the Tataley clan of Jats.
+Faiz Ahmad Faiz was born on 13 February 1911 in Kala Qader, in the Narowal District of the Punjab Province of British India (present-day Faiz Nagar, in the Narowal District of Punjab, Pakistan) into a Punjabi family belonging to the Sidhu clan of Jats.

 Faiz hailed from an academic family that was well known in literary circles.
+His father, Sultan Muhammad Khan, was a prominent barrister and an autodidact who worked for the British Government, and also served as ambassador of Emirate of Afghanistan to the United Kingdom.
+He worked as a shepherd as a child but was ultimately able to study law at Cambridge University.
+Khan was a polyglot fluent in Urdu, Punjabi, Persian, Arabic, English, Pashto and Russian.
+He wrote and published the biography of Amir Abdur Rahman, an Emir of Afghanistan.
 His home was often the scene of a gathering of local poets and writers who met to promote the literacy movement in his native province.

-Faiz's father, Sultan Muhammad Khan, was a prominent barrister who worked for the British Government and an autodidact who wrote and published the biography of Amir Abdur Rahman, an Emir of Imperial Afghanistan.
-Khan was the son of a peasant whose ancestors migrated from Afghanistan to British India.
-Khan worked as a shepherd as a child but was ultimately able to study law at Cambridge University.
-Khan was a polyglot fluent in Urdu, Punjabi, Persian, Arabic, English, Pashto and Russian.
-Khan was also associated with Allama Mohammed Iqbal and was known to be a part of intellectual meeting of Iqbal and other prominent thinkers of that time.
-Khan had four children, all sons: Chaudhry Tufail Ahmed, MSc in Physics from Aligarh; Chaudhry Faiz Ahmed; Chaudhry Inayat Ahmed, a barrister, and Chaudhry Bashir Ahmed.
+Sultan Muhammad Khan was also associated with Allama Mohammed Iqbal and was known to be a part of intellectual meeting of Iqbal and other prominent thinkers of that time.
+Khan had four children, all sons: Tufail Ahmed, MSc in Physics from Aligarh; Faiz Ahmed; Inayat Ahmed, a barrister, and Bashir Ahmed, who died in infancy.